‘New Girl’ Season 7 Canceled Or Renewed By Fox? Jess, Nick’s Reunion In Season 6 Final Episode

 New Girl Season 7 ‘s fate remains uncertain.
-Fox has not yet officially renewed or canceled the series, but according to reports, Season 6 final episode, which airs Tuesday night, might feel like a series finale.
+Fox has not yet officially renewed or canceled the series, but according to reports, the Season 6 finale episode, which airs Tuesday night, might feel like a series finale.

 The final episode of New Girl Season 6, titled “Five Stars to Beezus,” will see big changes, Episode 22’s official synopsis reveals.
 One of the big moments of the episode is expected to be Nick and Jess’ reunion.